apache/ratis/ratis-experiments/README.md

 # Apache Ratis Experiments

+This module has been created to house experimental projects.
+Details for running the experiment are mentioned below.

-#### Building and Running The Experiments
+### Building and Running The Experiments

+#### Requirements
+The flatbuffers compiler(flatc) is required for building this module.
+You can refer to this [link](https://rwinslow.com/posts/how-to-install-flatbuffers/) for instructions on how to build from flatbuffers source.

+#### Build Commands
 The repository can be complied using `mvn clean package -DskipTests -DbuildExp` under the project root directory;
 see also [BUILDING.md](../BUILDING.md).

-This module has been created to house experimental projects.
-Details for running the experiment are mentioned below.

 ## Flatbuffers